Saint Mary's College has developed parking and traffic regulations on its property to help maintain a safe campus

 The responsibility for finding a legal parking space rests with the vehicle operator.
 Lack of space in lots designated for your permit is not a valid reason for violating parking regulations.
 Improperly parked vehicles are subject to campus citation, immobilization and/or towing at the owner's expense.
 The College assumes no liability for loss or damage to any vehicle or its contents nor liability for damage to persons or property for any parked or moving vehicle on campus.
-Abandoned vehicles left on campus more than 72-hours will be towed at the owner's expense.
+Abandoned vehicles left on campus more than 72-hours may be towed at the owner's expense.
 If you need to leave your vehicle on campus during a school break you must communicate this to Public Safety in writing at [email protected].

 Guests and visitors may park in designated visitor lots or where directed by Public Safety personnel.
 Guests and visitors are issued temporary permits at the Public Safety Front Gate.
-If you are driving a different vehicle and/or expecting a guest, it is your responsibility to obtain a temporary parking permit or a visitor's permit.
+If you are a resident and are driving a different vehicle and/or expecting a guest, it is your responsibility to obtain a temporary parking permit or a visitor's permit.
 Special event parking and permit requirements are determined on a case-by-case basis.

 Parking must be in full accordance with posted signs and campus regulations.
 Regulations are enforced 24 hours a day, seven days a week by the Public Safety Department.